What is a Lacework polygraph?

-The Lacework approach is unique as Polygraph first aggregates entities into analysis groups based on their behavior creating a temporal baseline.
+The Lacework approach is unique because the polygraph first aggregates entities into analysis groups based on their behavior creating a temporal baseline.
 The baseline is then updated hourly for every entity.
-Lacework Polygraph looks for changes in entity types or behavior anomalies.
+The Lacework polygraph looks for changes in entity types or behavior anomalies.

-Lacework Polygraph analyzes an array of cloud factors to detect breaches.
-There are currently six Lacework Polygraph analysis groups:
+The Lacework polygraph analyzes an array of cloud factors to detect breaches.
+There are currently six Lacework polygraph analysis groups:

 - Application/process communications